A Message from Kevin J. Grannan, MD, F.A.C.S.

 One of the unique and distinguishing characteristics of our community hospital training program is the abundant opportunity for research.
 There are a number of full-time research staff of our E. Kenneth Hatton MD Institute for Research and Education, and they actively facilitate development, completion, and publication of research projects.
 All of our residents are engaged in surgical research and this is a requirement for graduation from our program.
 It is common for our residents to have multiple publications in peer-reviewed journals, as well as podium or poster presentations at national meetings.
 Research is typically done concurrent with clinical rotations, rather than taking extra years out of training.
 Our rich clinical volume lends itself well to surgical outcomes research, in addition to basic science projects, database queries, and prospective randomized clinical trials.
 TriHealth participates in a number of multi-institutional trial groups.

-Fully Accredited by the ACGME for 20 categorical residents (4 chief residents per year), our program emphasizes graduating surgeons of the highest caliber, and our training program graduates have a remarkable track record in terms of completing the American Board of Surgery examinations, with a 100% first attempt passage rate over the last 7 years.
+Fully Accredited by the ACGME for 20 categorical residents (4 chief residents per year), our program emphasizes graduating surgeons of the highest caliber, and our training program graduates have a remarkable track record in terms of completing the American Board of Surgery examinations, with an exceptional first attempt passage rate over the last 10 years.
+At our last ACGME site visit in February 2012, we again received a five-year full accreditation with no citations.
+In addition, we have annual reaccreditation with no citations.